Urigo/tortilla/README.md

 simply type the following command:

-$ node . "remote name" "remote url" --message="commit message"
+$ node . "project name" --message="commit message" --output="output path"

-This command will initialize a new tutorial project.
-It will simply squash all commits into a single one, cleanup some unnecessary files and prepare a basic skeleton.
-It is recommended to use it right after cloning Tortilla or after making some initial changes which should be a part of our root.
-The provided remote (Defaults to the current remote) will be set with the provided url (Defaults to the current url) as the current branch's remote.
-The provided message will be used as the squashed commit's message (Will open an editor if no message is provided).
-Once you use this command a prompt will show up asking you if you would like to continue.
-If you would like to skip it simply provide the `--sure` option.
-Note that this script can run only once, afterwards it will self-destroy itself.
+This command will initialize a new Tortilla project in the proided path (Defaults to the current path).
+The project will be initalized with the provide project name (Defaults to `tortilla-project`) and the provided message as the inital commit message (Will open an editor if no message is provided).
+If the output path already exists a prompt verifying your decision will show up.
+To automatically skip it you can provide an optional `--override` option.

 ### Git Helpers